wchristian/perl5_wiki/Perl-7,-XS-and-Devel::PPPort.md

 #endif
 ```

-### Using some macro to perform the comparison
+### Using a macro to perform the comparison

 A much better solution would be to use some alternate macro designed for the job.
-These macros trends to be boilerplate and copy over in multiple XS files (even if not always used as shown in )
+If you look at existing XS, these macros can bee seen copied in multiple XS files.

 Here is a version of them using multiple flavors depending what check you need
 ```c